 Think about it.
 The person to whom you report is your principal, meaning s/he has the highest level of authority of anyone in your immediate working environment.
-It doesn’t matter whether your principal is a supervisor, a manager, or a member of the C-Suite occupant.
-Whatever their job title, that person has capacity to wield influence on your career prospects.
+It doesn’t matter whether your principal is a supervisor, a manager, or a member of the C-Suite .
+Whatever her or his job title, that person has capacity to wield influence on your career prospects.
 This is, after all, the person who should complete your performance reviews.

 Again depending on where you work, ongoing issues between you and your principal could have an impact on job security – and, therefore, your financial wellbeing.
 For, while many executives will say they couldn’t manage without their assistant, it’s entirely possible that – from a financial perspective – you are more dependent on your principal than s/he is on you.
-For, while many admin. professionals strive to be indispensable, we know that no one is irreplaceable.
+While many assistants strive to be indispensable, we know that no one is irreplaceable.

-Another consideration: If things reach a point where you determine you need to make a career move, prospective employers will logically seek out your principal’s assessment of your performance.
+Another consideration: If things reach a point where you determine you need to make a career move, prospective employers will logically seek out your principal’s assessment of you and your performance.

 Consider, then, the words of Jean-François Manzoni, the President and Nestlé Professor at Switzerland’s IMD Business School.
-Manzoni is quoted as saying, “We are wired to please authority figures” and, unsurprisingly, “When your boss doesn’t like you, it’s painful.”
+Manzoni is quoted as saying, “We are wired to please authority figures” .
+Some of you reading this may know from experience that Manzoni was right in saying, “When your boss doesn’t like you, it’s painful.”

 The importance of how you approach a job interview